Researcher Database

 The 7th International Nursing Research Conference of World Academy of Nursing Science 2022/10

-• Promotion of parenting and mental health needs among Chinese immigrant women in Japan: a qualitative study [Invited]
+• Promotion of parenting and mental health needs among Chinese immigrant women in Japan: a qualitative study [Not invited]

 Luo Y, Ebina Y, Kagamiyama H, Sato Y